 Ms. Avery has also prosecuted numerous consumer fraud and antitrust cases.
 For example, Ms. Avery was the primary litigator at the firm responsible for negotiating the settlement of a consumer fraud action in New Jersey, negotiating a settlement for 90% of the single damages, plus a 20-year injunction against the alleged misconduct, as well as other relief.
 Ms. Avery also successfully negotiated a settlement against a nationwide chain of computer training centers involving the sale of packages of computer training programs.
 Ms. Avery has also been largely involved in many of the antitrust cases prosecuted by the firm.

 Ms. Avery also has significant trial experience including, serving as trial or co-trial counsel in a variety of federal and state court cases.
 Most recently she served as a member of the trial team in In re PHC, Inc. Shareholder Litigation, which was tried for two weeks in federal court in Boston in February-March 2017, in which the Court ordered PHC's CEO to disgorge almost $3 million, which decision was affirmed on appeal.
 She served as lead trial counsel in a shareholder corporate freeze-out case in Delaware, and in business transaction trials in New York (both state and federal court), and in several bankruptcy court trials in the Southern District of New York.
 She was also co-trial counsel in, among other cases, Abzug, et ano. v.
-Kerkorian, et al, in Superior Court, Los Angeles, California (settled before jury verdict rendered), and Citron v.
+Kerkorian, et al, CA 000981, Superior Court, Los Angeles, California (settled for $35 million before jury verdict rendered), and Citron v.
 E.I. duPont de Nemours & Co. in Delaware Chancery Court (co-trial counsel with a senior partner of the Firm) in which the Vice-Chancellor complimented counsel "for the able way in which they presented the case" and the "good job" done.
 Ms. Avery was also the sole lead trial counsel in the defense of a $100 million arbitration on behalf of an international airline that was in arbitration hearings for many weeks over the course of two years, successfully reducing damages 99% before settlement.
 (Ms. Avery also has served as trial or co-trial counsel in other matters tried to panels of arbitrators.)